How to prevent falls at home: a 10 step safety checklist

 Buy a safety seat or transfer bench for the bath.
 This may straddle the bath and will allow an elderly guest to sit on one side and slide over to the other.
 Bath chairs are also available for people who are unsteady on their feet.

 If your bathroom doesn’t have grab bars, you can buy an easy-to-install adjustable bar that clamps to the edge of the bath.
-It’s never a good idea to grab hold of a towel rail or a soap dish as they are not designed to hold a person’s weight.
+It’s never a good idea to grab hold of a towel rail or a soap dish.

 Non-slip bathmats are really important.
 It’s a good idea to avoid oily bath products and let the soap suds go down before moving out of the shower.
 Replace taps with ones that are easy to turn on and off.
 Install inexpensive anti-scalding devices or adjust the thermostat on your water heater.
-If there is a lock on the bathroom door, you may want to remove this so that others can get into the bathroom easily if you fall.
+If there is a lock on the bathroom door, you may want to remove it.

 4. Bedrooms